Japanese Eras and Emperor Names: A Guide to 20th Century Periods

-Let’s start with Japanese periods from the start of the 20th Century.
+Let's explore the Japanese periods from the start of the 20th century to understand the heritage behind these exquisite textiles.

 Emperor Meiji took to the throne at the age of 15 and under his reign Japan transformed from a localised shogun (lords) system to a unified and industrialised world power, known as the 'Meiji Restoration'.
 His real name was Mutsuhito.